How to Use the Command 'git force-clone' (with examples)

 Explanation:

-• remote_repository_location: The URL or path to the remote repository you want to clone.
+• remote_repository_location: The URL or path to the remote repository from which the code should be cloned.

 Example output: